nicoflojo/corda/docs/source/setting-up-a-corda-network.rst

     ├── partya_node.conf             // Party A's node.conf file
     └── partyb_node.conf             // Party B's node.conf file

-Would generate directories containing three nodes: notary, partya and partyb.
+will generate directories containing three nodes: notary, partya and partyb.

 This tool only bootstraps a network.
 It cannot dynamically update if a new node needs to join the network or if an existing one has changed something in their node-info, e.g. their P2P address.
 For this the new node-info file will need to be placed